 - Price increases: Suppliers regularly raise prices

-A common buffer is 10-15% of your total monthly costs.
+A typical buffer runs 10-15% of your total monthly costs.

 Formula for cash flow requirement